harmony-one/horizon/docs/ETH2_0.md

 * [Light Clients are deployed on Ethereum](https://github.com/aurora-is-near/rainbow-bridge/blob/master/cli/index.js#L518) via the CLI using [eth-contracts.js](https://github.com/aurora-is-near/rainbow-bridge/blob/master/cli/init/eth-contracts.js)
     * [init-eth-ed25519](https://github.com/aurora-is-near/rainbow-bridge/blob/master/cli/index.js#L505): Deploys `Ed25519.sol` see more information under [nearbridge Cryptographic Primitives](#nearbridge-cryptographic-primitives)
-    * [init-eth-client](https://github.com/aurora-is-near/rainbow-bridge/blob/master/cli/index.js#L520): Deploys `NearBridge.sol` see more information under [NEAR to Ethereum block propogation components](#near-to-ethereum-block-propogation-components).
+    * [init-eth-client](https://github.com/aurora-is-near/rainbow-bridge/blob/master/cli/index.js#L520): Deploys `NearBridge.sol` see more information under [NEAR to Ethereum block propagation components](#near-to-ethereum-block-propagation-components).
 It takes the following arguments
         * `ethEd25519Address`: The address of the ECDSA signature checker using Ed25519 curve (see [here](https://nbeguier.medium.com/a-real-world-comparison-of-the-ssh-key-algorithms-b26b0b31bfd9))
         * `lockEthAmount`: The amount that `BLOCK_PRODUCERS` need to deposit (in wei)to be able to provide blocks.
 This amount will be slashed if the block is challenged and proven not to have a valid signature.
 Default value is 100000000000000000000 WEI = 100 ETH.
         * `lockDuration` : 30 seconds
         * `replaceDuration`: 60 seconds it is passed in nanoseconds, because it is a difference between NEAR timestamps.
         * `ethAdminAddress`: Bridge Administrator Address
         * `0` : Indicates nothing is paused `UNPAUSE_ALL`
-    * [init-eth-prover](https://github.com/aurora-is-near/rainbow-bridge/blob/master/cli/index.js#L538): Deploys `NearProver.sol` see more information under [NEAR to Ethereum block propogation components](#near-to-ethereum-block-propogation-components).
+    * [init-eth-prover](https://github.com/aurora-is-near/rainbow-bridge/blob/master/cli/index.js#L538): Deploys `NearProver.sol` see more information under [NEAR to Ethereum block propagation components](#near-to-ethereum-block-propagation-components).
 It takes the following arguments
         * `ethClientAddress`: Interface to `NearBridge.sol`
         * `ethAdminAddress`: Administrator address
         * `0`: paused indicator defaults to `UNPAUSE_ALL = 0`